For Fact Tank’s anniversary, a look back at the news in the numbers

 For those in the “marriage market,” location matters.
 There are pronounced differences in the ratio between men and women living in the largest U.S. metro areas, especially when it comes to singles who have an attractive characteristic: a job.

-We keep close watch on Census Bureau projections, and discovered an interesting nugget in a recent data release: The Baby Boomers are losing one of their best-known claims to fame – being the largest American generation – to the Millennials.
+We keep close watch on Census Bureau projections, and we discovered an interesting nugget: The Baby Boomers are losing one of their best-known claims to fame – being the largest American generation – to the Millennials.

-This year, Millennials are expected to surpass the Baby Boomer generation in population size.
-There will be 75.3 million Millennials in 2015, compared with 74.9 million Baby Boomers.
-But that’s not all: The Millennial population is projected to grow for the next 20 years, as young immigrants expand their ranks, while Boomers will shrink in size as deaths outpace arrivals of older immigrants.
+In 2019, Millennials are expected to surpass the Baby Boomer generation in population size.
+There will be a projected 73 million Millennials in that year, compared with 72 million Baby Boomers.
+But that’s not all: The Millennial population is projected to grow until 2036 as young immigrants expand their ranks, while Boomers will shrink in size as deaths outpace arrivals of older immigrants.

 George Gao is a former associate digital producer at Pew Research Center.